PadWorld-Entertainment/worldofpadman/xmas/README.md

 Specifies the number of seconds a player has time to join a team without penalty.
 After this time is expired joining a team will automatically freeze the player.

-* `g_ft_useWeaponSet`

-values: pairs of string and integer, all tokens seperated by a `:`

-example: `punchy:-1:betty:15:pumper:8`

-This option will enable alternate freezetag gameplay when it is not set to either "" nor `0`.
-When enabled it will remove all weapon spawns from the map, it will convert all ammo spawns into one kind of ammo which will universally charge any weapon and it will spawn every player with the weapon and ammo specified as its value.

-* `g_ft_weaponSetAmmoRatio`

-values: positive floating point numbers

-example: `0.5`

-This option specifies how much ammo is recharged from the universal ammo enabled with `g_ft_useWeaponSet`.
-The amount is based on the initual fill chosen. `g_ft_useWeaponSet "pumper:30"` and `g_ft_weaponSetAmmoRatio 0.5` will result in a recharge of `15` for every universal ammo picked up.

 # Freezetag Client Cvars:

 * `cg_ft_thawerIconX`